SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 "Sure."

 Rarity gets the food out, going to Pinkie first.
-"Here comes the choo-choo train."
+"Here comes the choo choo train."

 *This is so embarrassing…*